marmello77/BatBookChap21/README.md

 We also provide scripts and data for reproducing the analyses and figures published in our chapter.

-## Feedback

-If you have questions, corrections, or suggestions, feel free to open an [issue](https://github.com/marmello77/BatBookChap21/issues) or send us a [pull request](https://github.com/marmello77/BatBookChap21/pulls).

 ## List of folders and files

 1. BatBookChap21.Rproj -> R project file.
 Run this file first, if you plan on running the codes directly from "chap21.R".